Safe Zone Training

-The Safe Zone Training is the next step of training offered through the LGBTQA Resource Center.
-Following LGBTQA 101, the Safe Zone Training provides a deeper look at the LGBTQA community both on campus and off, with special emphasis on LGBTQA history, theory, and student experience at Northeastern.
-Participants will work in small groups, reflect on videos and case studies, and hear from a panel of Northeastern students about what the climate is like on campus.
+The Safe Zone Training is the "next step" of training offered through the LGBTQA Resource Center.
+Following LGBTQA 101, the Safe Zone Training provides a deeper look at the LGBTQA community both on campus and off, with special emphasis on LGBTQA student experience at Northeastern.
+Participants will work in small groups, reflect on case studies, and hear from a panel of Northeastern students about what the climate is like on campus.
 At the conclusion of the training, participants will be able to sign up to receive a Safe Zone Sticker and be a registered Safe Zone.
 The goal is to give participants the tools they will need to assist students who are coming out, as well as create a more inclusive and supportive environment.

 The purpose of the Safe Zone training is to...

-- Provide continuing education and dialogue around LGBTQ topics, theories, and trends that are currently facing our Northeastern community and beyond
+- Provide continuing education and dialogue around LGBTQA topics and trends that are currently facing our Northeastern community and beyond

 - Foster an inclusive and supportive environment on campus